WL1218V - Wood lathe Vevor - Free user manual and instructions

 9.6.1 Mounting Stock

-Use of a face plate is the most common method for holding a block of wood bowls and plates:
+Use of a face plate is the most common method for holding a block of wood for bowls and plates:

 - Select stock at least 1/8" to 1/4" larger than each dimension on the finished workpiece.